Introduction to Bacon & the Art of Living

 Oupa was sitting at the edge of his chair, telling the story.
 I remember him leaning back when he got to this part and saying to Oom Timo, “You know the story well and you know all the right shipping terms.
 You take it from here!”
 Oom Timo put his hand on my head who was still sitting on the grass.
 “The Colebrook took three months to reach the Cape!”

 “She did so on Tuesday, 24 August 1778.
-It was winter and she was not allowed to enter Table Bay.
-She had to sail around Cape Point and dock in Simon’s Bay in False Bay.
-She rounded Cape Point and turned East for Simon’s Bay.
-At 11h30 she struck Anvil Rock, lurking just beneath the waves.
+It was winter and she was not allowed to enter Table Bay due to frequent and severe winter storms.
+She had to sail around Cape Point and dock in the much better protected Simon’s Bay in False Bay.
+She [lanned to rounded Cape Point and turn East for Simon’s Bay.
+At 11h30, as she was rounding Cape Point, she struck Anvil Rock, lurking just beneath the waves.
 Anvil rock was not indicated on the Dutch Maps that Arthur Morris used.”

 “The Colebrooke almost immediately freed herself from the rock.
 Water poured into the hull.
 The crew put on the pumps within minutes but there were already three feet of water in the hold indicating serious damage.
 After a hurried conference between Captain Arthur Morris and his officers, they realised that they would not be able to nurse the ship to Simon’s Bay.
 The water pouring into the Colebrook made her unresponsive and difficult to steer.”